Cinderfella: Release

 Paramount wanted to release Cinderfella during the summer, but Lewis considered it a holiday film and wanted to hold it back for a Christmas release.
 To delay the release, Paramount demanded another film in its place for the summer.
 Lewis agreed and wrote, produced and directed The Bellboy in four weeks in February 1960 while he was performing at the Fontainebleau Hotel in Miami Beach.
 The Bellboy was released on July 20, 1960.

 Cinderfella opened at the Woods Theatre in Chicago on November 22, 1960, grossing $41,000 in its first week.
 It opened in Los Angeles on December 14 and New York on December 16 before opening nationally on December 18, becoming the top-grossing film for the week.

 In 1967, Cinderfella was rereleased on a double bill with another Lewis film, The Errand Boy.

-Home media

-The film was released on DVD on October 12, 2004, and March 15, 2021.
+Critical reception

+The New York Times said, "Judging by "CinderFella," one of the dullest comedies of the season — make that the year — Jerry Lewis by now has become fascinated with the very sound of his own breathing."

+DVD Talk wrote, "Cinderfella is innocuous enough to function as harmless weekend entertainment for the family, but despite its lavishness Lewis was better served in small-scale comedies like The Bellboy."